 ~Pizza and ice cream.
 That is the answer to the "what would you choose to eat for the rest of your life if you could only pick two things?"
 The answer used to be pizza and my mother's meat loaf but she passed away three years ago and I became a vegetarian seven years ago.
 So ice cream has replaced my mother's meat loaf.
 As much as I love ice cream, that makes me sad.
 I miss her cooking a little bit but miss HER more than I can put into words.

-Thank you, my beloved children for this gift that I am sure I do not deserve.
-But I promise to make sure I earn it.
+And speaking of grandchildren...thank you, my beloved children, for this gift that I surely hope I deserve.
+I promise to make sure I earn it.
 Every.
 Single.
 Day. xoxox

 A cool newspaper piece from my past: